-Reportage or photo-journalism style of wedding photography is timeless.
-Emily’s photos will not look dated in fifty years because her natural style of reportage is authentic.
+Reportage style of wedding photography is timeless.
+Emily’s photos will not look dated in fifty years because her natural style of reportage is so authentic.

 I have been married for fifteen years and can still remember my wedding in minute detail.
 The night before my three best girlfriends and I all stayed in a B&B, waking up painfully early on my wedding day morning, unable to sleep.
 My Dad took me to the Church in a black London cab because I used to drive one, arriving just a few minutes late : me nervously chatting, him overcome and silent.
 I remember the congregation turning to look at me as the Church door opened and the joy of seeing everyone I love there wishing us well.
 And I remember my husband to be, turning to see me walking towards him, a massive smile on his face.